 Majorca with kids is one amazing family holiday!
 We visited Majorca in October 2015 on a family holiday.
-We fell in love with Majorca and talk about going back in a few years to explore more.
+I fell in love with Majorca and talk about going back in a few years to explore more.
 There are so many things to do in Majorca with kids and plenty of options to keep the kids entertained.
-In our travel guide we will mention places we visited but also places that when we do go back we will be sure to go and visit too.
+In my travel guide, I will mention the places we visited but also places that when we do go back we will be sure to go and visit too.

 How to get there

 Palma airport is the only airport on Majorca.
 There are countless airlines that fly there so you shouldn’t be short of options.
 If you check out the Palma airport website then you can see which airlines are used.
 You can also catch a ferry to Palma from mainland Spain, Barcelona and Valencia being the most popular ports.